jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

     (ii) contains any material misdescription or material error or any material matter that is not clearly legible; or (iii) does not comply with this Act or the regulations; or (ga) an issuer of financial products, or a person that provides a licensed market service, has contravened any provision of Part 7 or 7A; or
-  (h) any provision of section 388, 391, 423, 431G, 431O, or 431X has been, or is likely to be, contravened in respect of the supply of market services.
+  (h) any provision of section 388, 391, 423, 431G, 431O, or 431X has been, or is likely to be, contravened in respect of the supply of market services; or
+  (i) 1 or more of the prescribed grounds apply.
 (2) If the FMA is satisfied that a provision referred to in subsection (1)﻿(b) to (d) or (h) is likely to be contravened by a person (A) in the future, the FMA may make a stop order—
   (a) whether or not A has previously contravened the provision; and (b) whether or not there is an imminent danger of substantial damage to any person if the provision is contravened.
+(3) Before making a recommendation for regulations for the purposes of subsection (1)﻿(i), the Minister must be satisfied that the regulations are necessary or desirable for the purpose of enabling a recognition regime or an application regime (or both) to be implemented under subpart 6 of Part 9.

 ### 463 Terms of stop order
 A stop order may, in relation to the offer, financial products, registered scheme, or market or other financial services referred to in section 462(1), do 1 or more of the following: